FX-PBS/dds-extractor/README.md

 ## Usage

 For simplicity, the paths provided in the examples are relative.
-Do note that absolute paths work as well.
+Absolute paths work as well.

 Examples demonstrating the script: